Challenging artists and scientists to work together on new approaches to creativity.

 Our associate partners

-“The DARE Prize is a truly unique project in that it sees past the view of art as a tool for communicating science and looks instead to have the two disciplines develop a dialogue with one another.
+“The DARE Prize is a truly unique project in that it sees past the view of art as a tool for communicating science and looks instead to have the two disciplinary domains develop a dialogue with one another.
 It is a celebration of the skills and passion needed in both areas and a much needed acknowledgement and interrogation of how the two disciplines can engage with the pressing questions of our time.
 Recent winners have shown insight and exceptional creativity in their tackling of contemporary issues, I can’t wait to see what our future winners will bring.”
 Alice Parsons, Interpretation Manager, National Science and Media Museum.

 “Developing creative talent is at the heart of what The Tetley does so we are delighted to be working in partnership with the DARE Art Prize again in 2020 to create opportunities for artists and scientists to work together.
 As a pioneering centre for contemporary art we welcome the opportunity for the winner to spend time at The Tetley developing their practice and shaping the art of the future.”
-Helen Watson, Director, The Tetley.
+Helen Watson, Acting Director, The Tetley.